JuztisLeague/juztisleague-intern-repo/Onboarding Files/Agile-Ceremonies.md

 # Reflection

-Agile Ceremonies is an important meeting that not only aligns the entire teams goals and objective but also enhances the ability to communicate the problems encountered by the development team.
-This ceremonies helps an entire company to become successful especially having people to collaborate from different countries and share new ideas to the entire team.
+Agile Ceremonies is an important meeting that not only aligns the entire team’s goals and objectives but also enhances the ability to communicate the problems encountered by the development team.
+These ceremonies help an entire company become successful, especially when collaborating with people from different countries and sharing new ideas with the entire team.
+Agile collaboration across different time zones is made possible through asynchronous communication, proper documentation, and strategic overlap hours, which further strengthens teamwork and coordination.

-In my role as an Mobile Development Intern the most important ceremony is the Sprint Planning or the Continuous Prioritization this is where developers get a fresh heads up on what to do everyday on there shift.
-This is important since this is in order to align the needed deliverables to be achieved everyday.
+In my role as a Mobile Development Intern, the most important ceremony is the Sprint Planning or Continuous Prioritization.
+This is where developers get a clear understanding of what tasks need to be accomplished during their shift.
+It is essential in aligning deliverables and ensuring that team members are aware of their responsibilities and priorities.

+Additionally, the daily standup meeting for Mobile Development usually starts at 1:15 PM GMT, where the CEO, Jeremy, initiates the meeting by calling the names of each team member.
+Each member is then given the opportunity to share their updates with the entire team.
+During one of these standups, I shared my onboarding process, which allowed me to introduce my progress and experiences to the group.
+This practice promotes open communication among team members and encourages transparency within the Mobile Development Team.

+One key learning I gained from participating in these ceremonies is the importance of open communication.
+It creates an environment where team members feel comfortable sharing their progress, challenges, and ideas, ultimately improving collaboration and productivity.

+To improve my team collaboration, one concrete change I can implement is to provide clearer and more structured status updates during standup meetings.
+This includes briefly stating what I have accomplished, what I am currently working on, and any blockers I may be facing.
+By doing this, I can contribute to better team alignment, reduce misunderstandings, and ensure that any issues are addressed promptly.